-Parallel processing means decoupling each of the manufacturing steps so that formulation, blending, packing and cleaning take place simultaneously.
+Parallel processing is the decoupling of each of the manufacturing steps so that formulation, blending, packing and cleaning take place simultaneously.

-IBCs are used to transport material between manufacturing steps, which means each is independent of the other so no time is wasted in waiting for the previous step to complete before moving on.
+IBCs are used to transport material between the manufacturing processes, therefore each process step is independent of the other so no time is wasted waiting for the previous step to complete before moving on.

 One recipe can be packed, at the same time as one is being mixed and another being formulated, whilst used IBCs are cleaned.

 Typically Blending can be a bottleneck.
-With in-line systems such as pneumatic conveying or close coupled mixing towers a hold-up in one area affects the whole chain.
+With in-line systems such as pneumatic conveying or close coupled mixing towers, a hold-up in one area affects the whole process chain.

-With IBC systems there is no waiting at the blending stage.
-Containers are filled off-line and since they are also the blending vessel they are loaded on & off the blender immediately.
+With IBC Systems there is no waiting at the blending stage.
+The Intermediate Bulk Containers (IBCs) are filled off-line and, as they also act as the blending vessel, they are loaded on and off the blender immediately.

-As soon as one IBC is removed the blender is ready to receive the next prepared container.
-No cleaning required between batches or recipe changes.
+As soon as one IBC is removed, the blender is ready to receive the next formulated container.
+No cleaning of the blender is required between batches or recipe changes.

-This is in stark contrast to fixed mixer systems which can take a couple of hours to fill the mixer and then several hours to empty by feeding to packing lines.
+This is in stark contrast to fixed mixer systems which can take a few hours to fill the mixer and then several hours to empty as they are coupled to the packing lines.

-With an IBC system there is no need to create WIP/WIQ to overcome bottleneck issues.
+With an IBC Powder Handling System, there is no need to create WIP/WIQ to overcome bottleneck issues.

-As the IBC is the blending vessel it doesn’t need cleaning between recipe batches.
-Contrast this with an in-line system, where the whole line has to be shut-down for hours.
+As the IBC is the blending vessel, it doesn’t need cleaning between recipe batches.
+Contrast this with an in-line mixing system, where the whole line has to be shut-down for hours.